James Beament: Music

 While working in the Department of Applied Biology, Beament also taught courses in acoustics under the auspices of the Music Department.
 After retiring from the Advisory Research Committee in 1989, Beamont wrote The Violin Explained (1997), in which he provided scientific explanations of the workings of that instrument.
 The Strad, reviewing The Violin Explained, said that it provided "a comprehensive look at what is known about the mechanics of the violin family", explained in "a very readable and non-mathematical style...the nature of sound production", and "confront[ed] the question of tone assessment".
 A colleague described the book as “address[ing] the age-old problems of string tension, glue and varnish".
-After writing The Violin Explained, he gave a series of lectures on the topic, including one to the British Violin Makers Association in 1999.
+He subsequently gave a series of lectures on the topic, including one to the British Violin Makers Association in 1999.

 Beament then wrote How We Hear Music (2001), in which he explained the human response to harmony.
 According to a colleague, he had been thinking about writing such a book "ever since he had met von Békésy in 1961".
 The book was based on a paper that he had published in 1977.

 Reviewing How We Hear Music, which it "recommended warmly" for "virtually every college, university and professional music library", Choice Magazine described "Beament('s) model for the hearing of music" as "not only the most speculative section of the book but also the most brilliant".
 In a 1997 article for the BBC Music Magazine headlined “Smashing the Strad myth”, Beament dismissed as a myth the popular notion that the Stradivarius produces a sound superior to that produced by other violins.
 He also answered the question “What is a tune?” for a Q-&-A feature in The Guardian.

 In his later years he composed a string octet, two string sextets, and a string quintet.
 The response of the classic musical world to his first string sextet, according to one colleague, "probably gave him more pleasure than any of his scientific publications".